 Royal family attend Christmas Day service at Sandringham church

-The King has attended the royal family’s traditional Christmas Day church service for the first time since the death of his mother, the Queen.
+King Charles III has attended the royal family’s traditional Christmas Day church service for the first time since the death of his mother, Queen Elizabeth II.

 Charles, 74, and the 75-year-old Queen Consort walked the short distance from Sandringham House to St Mary Magdalene Church.

-They were joined by the Prince and Princess of Wales and their children – Prince George, nine, Princess Charlotte, seven, and four-year-old Prince Louis, who walked hand in hand with Kate.
+They were joined by the Prince and Princess of Wales and their children – nine-year-old Prince George, seven-year-old Princess Charlotte, and four-year-old Prince Louis, who walked hand in hand with Kate.

 Also in the walking group, who passed a crowd of well-wishers on the way to the church, was the disgraced Duke of York.